wcm-io-caravan/caravan-rhyme/README.md

 }
 ```

+Hardcore RESTafarians may say that everything you have read in this paragraph is a bad idea, as it's all about sharing out-of-band information about your API with your clients.
+However any consumer needs to have some reasonable expectations about the available links and data structures provided by your API to create reliable client code.
+The annotated interfaces allow to specify the guarantees given by the API in a very concise way, without exposing too many implementation details (such as URL structures).
+If you don't like the idea of sharing these interfaces with consumers (as outlied in the next section), then keep in mind that this is entirely optional.
+Your API will still be using plain HAL+JSON data structures, and nothing forces you to use the Rhyme framework and these interfaces on *both* sides.

+But especially as long as you (or your team) are the sole consumers of your API anyway, sharing these interfaces will give you many benefits:
+- refactoring of your API (e.g. renaming relations) throughout a distributed system is very easy and reliable
+- your IDE is able to understand who is actually using a specific API method
+- your IDE is able to find the server-side implementation(s) of every API method

 ## Consuming HAL resources with Rhyme client proxies

 Now that you have a set of interfaces that represent your HAL API, you can use the Rhyme framework to automatically create a client implementation of those interfaces.
 This is similar to the concepts of [Feign](https://github.com/OpenFeign/feign) or [retrofit](https://github.com/square/retrofit), but much better suited to the HAL concepts (as for example no URL patterns are being exposed in the interfaces).